Managing Webhook Events

 Fetching Webhook Events

-To retrieve all events in a webhook, use the fetchAll
+To retrieve all events registered under a webhook, use the fetchAll

 function.